 The Halal portfolio is unlike a typical investment portfolio in that it only contains investment assets that are in compliance with shariah law.
 Similar to other Wealthsimple portfolios, the Halal investing portfolio is designed to cut your investment and trading fees, remove the stress of portfolio rebalancing, and to maximize your returns.

 Wealthsimple is offering readers of this blog a promotional offer of a $75 cash bonus when you open an account.

 This review of Wealthsimple’s Halal Portfolio digs into what a halal investment is, assets making up the portfolio, their performance, investment fees and risks.

 Wealthsimple Halal Investment Portfolio

 Wealthsimple was founded in Canada in 2014 and has since expanded operations to the United States and the United Kingdom.
-They have more than 100,000 clients and $3 billion in assets under management.
+They have hundreds of thousands of clients and over $8.4 billion in assets under management.